LizMyers/Maraschino/README.md

 #Project Maraschino

+###Welcome to Maraschino - an app to help you find the right glyphs for your project using some of the most popular open source libraries:
+  * Font-Awesome by Dave Gandy
+  * Glyphicons by Jan Kovařík
+  * Ionicons by Ben Sperry
+  * BB10 by Liz Myers

 ###Quick Start
 If you're working with a framework such as Twitter Bootstrap or Ionic, you may already have the fonts and css installed.
 If so, skip to **step 5: selecting icons**.
 To install icon font(s), do the following: